iyedexe/binfrost/README.md

 [BUILD] use vcpkg for dependencies
 [BUILD] build on windows
 [FIX] add start script with source creds and stunnel hooks.
 (CANCELED).
-[FIX] clean fix8 reliquat
+[FIX] clean fix8 reliquat.
-[REST] Build and run examples on vcpkg
+[REST] Build and run examples on vcpkg.

 # TODO :
-[OPENSSL] Fix static link lib vs run lib
+[OPENSSL] Fix static link lib vs run lib.
-[WS] Build and run examples on vcpkg
+[WS] Build and run examples on vcpkg .
-[FIX] migrate from fix8 to quick fix for better integrability [FIX] Build and run examples on vcpkg
+[FIX] migrate from fix8 to quick fix for better integrability.
+[FIX] Build and run examples on vcpkg .
 [BUILD] make the lib more portable.
 [LIBRARY] Export project as library and use in RTEX.
 [LIBRARY] Make version 0.0 Beta.